drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ##### Finding a Feasible Scaffold

-From the design strategy, the Novartis team defined their goal: to find a scaffold that would connect a group interacting at the P1 pocket, a group interacting at the P3 pocket and a group forming a hydrogen bond with Serine-219, to the rest of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/finding-feasible-scaffold-0392e9bd'><i class='fa fa-play' aria-hidden='true'></i></button>From the design strategy, the Novartis team defined their goal: to find a scaffold that would connect a group interacting at the P1 pocket, a group interacting at the P3 pocket and a group forming a hydrogen bond with Serine-219, to the rest of the molecule.
 The three teams of chemists started to search for suitable scaffolds based on their chemical feasibility and subsequently proposed hundreds of potential scaffolds to the modeler for consideration.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer